PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 Hadamard/Schur product (component-wise multiplication).
 In the above equation we only have a weight matrix :math:`W = \left( \bm{x}^0, \bm{x}^1 \right)` but no bias vector.
-We can clearly see that using the first degree polynomial (a line) as our model function results in linear regression.
+We can clearly see that the first degree polynomial (a line) is a linear model.
 Let's take a look at the third degree polynomial :math:`f(x) = a + b x + c x^2 + d x^3`:

 .. math::